 Myra’s Recipe: Chicken Medallions with Kale

-If you’ve read either of my cookbooks (e-book versions are available through Workman's Blue Plate Special e-cookbook club), you know I love creating new recipes.
-With my third cookbook currently “in the oven” with my publisher, I’m excited to share my newest recipes with you as I create them, and I’m eager for your feedback.
+If you’ve read any of my cookbooks, you know I love creating new recipes.
+I’m excited to share my newest recipes with you as I create them, and I’m eager for your feedback.
 What better place to start than with my current obsession: kale.

 Kale is so incredibly healthy.
 One cup of cooked kale, clocking in at only 36 calories, provides 350% of your daily value of vitamin A, 89% of your vitamin C, 10% of your fiber, plus so much more.
 It’s considered the most nutrient-rich food on the planet.
 Not only that, it’s so full of flavor, I feel incredibly nurtured and healthy when I eat it.
 And I urge you to choose organic kale whenever possible to avoid harmful chemical residues.